marimperorclerc/octahedra/README.md

 #### SASView Form Factor models for octahedron shape including truncation
+Models are computed from analytical expression of the Form factor.
 * Octa_general_Lebedev.ipynb contains usage exemple of the model
 * octa-general.py is a pure python model where orientation average is computed using Lebedev quadrature
 * Lebedev quadrature is implemented using the open source library: